nodejs/abi-stable-node/napi_basics.md

 ## N-API General types

 N-API exposes the following fundamental datatypes as abstractions that are consumed by the various APIs.
-These APIs should be treated as opaque types that can be introspected only with other N-API calls.
+These APIs should be treated as opaque, introspectable only with other N-API calls.

 ### *napi_status*
 Integral status code indicating the success or failure of a N-API call.